Event Management Overview

-All in-person events must be registered through the Office of Event Management and Protocol via our event request form.
-Virtual events DO NOT need to be registered.
+First, we continue to require that all in-person events be registered through the Office of Event Management and Protocol via our event request form.
 For our purposes, an event includes any gathering that is not 1) an academic class within the university curriculum or 2) a school/department internal meeting for business purposes.

-Proposed events of (XX) or fewer individuals are automatically approved upon completion of the event request form.
-At that point, the Event Organizer is free to move forward with hosting the event and is responsible for implementing necessary health and safety measures.
+Proposed events of 45 or fewer individuals are automatically approved upon completion of the event request form.
+Once the form is completed, the event requestor is free to move forward with hosting the event and is responsible for implementing health and safety measures.